AustralianBioCommons/how-to-workflowhub-space/index.md

 Here, we have adapted and expanded on these instructions to support Australian contributors to WorkflowHub, in particular those contributing to the [Australian BioCommons Space on WorkflowHub](https://workflowhub.eu/programmes/8/workflows).

-### Things to note

-- All workflows in the Australian BioCommons WorkflowHub space will automatically appear in the [WorkflowFinder service](https://australianbiocommons.github.io/workflowfinder).
-- A minimum set of metadata is expected for workflows registered in the BioCommons WorkflowHub space.
-These are described in more [detail here](new_workflow).
+{% include callout.html type="note" content="All workflows in the Australian BioCommons WorkflowHub space will automatically appear in the [WorkflowFinder service](https://australianbiocommons.github.io/workflowfinder).
+A minimum set of metadata is expected for workflows registered in the BioCommons WorkflowHub space.
+These are described in more [detail here](new_workflow)." %}

 ## Please cite this guide as follows